Podium graced by Miners once again

 Another newcomer to the Miner team, freshman Lindsey Adams, surprised in her debut race by taking a strong win in the freshman girls’ category and racking up another 500 team points.
 A collective sigh of relief could be heard at the Park City team Pit Zone as the women raked in massive points for the team.

 The Miner freshman squad was reduced to three riders last weekend but still had its best races of the season with Jake Hunsaker taking second place on his 15th birthday.
+Anthony Buoscio just missed his first podium with a sixth-place finish and Zach Brown rode an excellent race with only a slight wrong turn keeping him outside of the top 10 in 15th place.

 By the time the junior varsity and varsity boys started, the course was hot and dusty and the hats and down jackets had disappeared from the crowd.
 Ethan Reynolds rode a flawless race to take his first junior varsity win, defeating junior varsity juggernaut Adam Lee of Pleasant Grove.
 Freshman Danny Fendler confirmed his strong result from the Sherwood Hills race by coming in third, hot on Lee’s heels.
 Noah Putt sneaked into the top 10 with an 8th-place finish and Riley Broussard rode an almost crash-free race to finish 13th.
 Patrick Johnson finished 17th after riding half the race in a very difficult gear after a mechanical malfunction rendered his shifter useless and Nic Kincaid wrapped things up in 23rd.
 Ray Leavitt had his best performance of the season with 15th in junior varsity Division 2.